simonecid/phase-2-jet-trigger/README.md

 vivado -mode tcl -source jet_trigger_chain.tcl
 ```
 to create a project called jet_trigger_chain with a block design called jet_trigger_chain in which the IPs are linked together.
+The script will wrap the block design, sythetise it, and produce an IP in IPs/jet_trigger_chain.

 Have fun!